China's industrial profits up 5 pct in first two months

 BEIJING, March 27 (Xinhua) -- Profits of China's major industrial firms rose 5 percent year on year in the first two months of 2022, official data showed on Sunday.

+The growth rate went up 0.8 percentage points from December last year, the National Bureau of Statistics (NBS) said.

-Industrial firms each with annual main business revenue of at least 20 million yuan (3.14 million U.S. dollars) saw their combined profits reach 1.16 trillion yuan in the period, the National Bureau of Statistics said.
+Industrial firms each with annual main business revenue of at least 20 million yuan (3.14 million U.S. dollars) saw their combined profits reach 1.16 trillion yuan in the two months.

 In the January-February period, the revenues of those firms went up 13.9 percent year on year to 19.4 trillion yuan, and 21 out of 41 industries saw growth in profits.